duckdb/duckdb-web/docs/sql/data_types/array.md

 layout: docu
 title: Array
 ---

-An `ARRAY` column stores arrays.
-All fields in the column must have the same length and the same underlying type. `ARRAY`s are typically used to store arrays of numbers, but can contain any uniform data type, including other `ARRAY`s, `LIST`s and `STRUCT`s.
+An `ARRAY` column stores fixed-sized arrays.
+All fields in the column must have the same length and the same underlying type. `ARRAY`s are typically used to store arrays of numbers, but can contain any uniform data type, including `ARRAY`, `LIST` and `STRUCT` types.

+To store variable-length lists, use the [`LIST` type](list).
+See the [data types overview](../../sql/data_types/overview) for a comparison between nested data types.

 > The `ARRAY` type in PostgreSQL allows variable-length fields.
 DuckDB's `ARRAY` type is fixed-length.

-See the [data types overview](../../sql/data_types/overview) for a comparison between nested data types.

-> To store variable-length lists, use the [`LIST` type](list).

 ## Creating Arrays